About Rangitoto Island

 The captains of these two waka came to blows when Tamatekapua’s indiscretions with Hoturoa’s senior wife Whakaotirangi were revealed.
 Hoturoa gave Tamatekapua a bloodied nose, before the people intervened and stopped the duel.

-This tradition records that Tamatekapua’s blood resulted in the name, ‘Te Rangi-i-totongia ai Te Ihu a Tamatekapua’, more commonly referred to as Rangitoto.
+This tradition records that Tamatekapua’s blood resulted in the name, ‘Te Rangi-i-totongia ai Te Ihu a Tamatekapua’, more commonly referred to as Rangitoto, the name by which most people know the island as today.

 Early Ngāi Tai ancestors